theboocock/finemapping_spreadsheets_single_cell/README.md

 ## Annotation spreadsheets for all the distal trans eQTL hotspots identified in this study.

+### Data for "Single-cell eQTL mapping in yeast reveals a tradeoff between growth and reproduction"

 The sub-folders collate the result from the the three crosses we examined using single-cell eQTL mapping (A, B, C), and our reanalysis of Albert et al 2018 (A_2018)

 Each folder contains an annotation spreadsheet for every distal trans eQTL hotspot identified.
 The files are named according to the hotspot window and number of markers.